josevnz/kismet_home/RaspBerryPiWirelessSecurity/Wireless security using Raspberry PI 4, Kismet and Python.md

 The web interface provides all sorts of useful information, but there is a easy way to filter all the mac addresses on my networks?

-Kistmet has a REST API, so it is time to see what we can automate from there.
+Kismet has a REST API, so it is time to see what we can automate from there.

 ## REST-API